Why you sweat so much when you exercise

 Take a look at the video below to find out what our Nuffield Health personal trainers have to say about sweating in the gym.

-What can we do about excessive sweating in the gym?
+What can we do about it in the gym?

-• Carry a towel: carrying a towel allows you to wipe yourself down as you sweat.
-This prevents sweat lingering and transferring onto the machines and equipment you are using
+- Carry a towel: carrying a towel allows you to wipe yourself down as you sweat.
+This prevents sweat from lingering and transferring onto the machines and equipment you are using

-Can too much sweating ever be a problem?
+Can sweating be a sign of something bigger?

 There are people with conditions like hyperhidrosis who sweat more than most people.
 Beyond the potential for self-consciousness and embarrassment, these conditions are not usually something to worry about.